The Holdout Randomization Test for Feature Selection in Black Box Models: Benchmarks

 We first compare several variants of the HRT procedure to investigate the effect of each component.
 For each dataset, the predictive model is a neural network with $2$ hidden layers of $200$ nodes each and ReLU activation functions; we fit the model using RMSprop with fixed learning rate $3\times10^{-5}$.
-We use an $80\%/20\%$ train/test split for the basic HRT and $5$-fold cross-validation for the CV-HRT. \cref{fig:benchmark_results} shows the power and FDR results for the different variants.
-We discuss the individual variants and results below.
+We use an $80\%/20\%$ train/test split for the basic HRT and $5$-fold cross-validation for the CV-HRT in \cref{alg:cvhrt-approx}. \cref{fig:benchmark_results} shows the power and FDP results for the different variants.
+We discuss the individual variants and results below.\footnote{Since the FDP results have high variance, the box plots show the median rather than the mean.
+The mean false discovery proportions for the uncalibrated and calibrated CV-HRT are $18.46\%$ and $14.48\%$, respectively.}

 \paragraph{Marginal Permutation.} A common approach to testing for feature importance in many applications is the classical permutation test, where the values of a given feature are shuffled.
 Combining this with empirical risk on held out data was suggested by \citet{breiman:2001:two-cultures} as a feature selection technique.
 To be valid, permutation testing requires that features are independent, which is explicitly not the case in the benchmark nor in many---if not most---real world datasets.
 The two left-most results in \cref{fig:benchmark_results} show performance using a permutation approach, rather than the complete conditional, in both the basic and cross-validation HRT.
-The misspecified independence assumption causes an extreme inflation in the false discovery rate to nearly $80\%$ instead of the target $10\%$.
+The misspecified independence assumption causes an extreme inflation in the empirical false discovery rate to nearly $80\%$ instead of the target $10\%$.

 \paragraph{Calibration.} The middle two results in \cref{fig:benchmark_results} show performance using a single, uncalibrated estimation of $\ccdist$ in the basic and cross-validation HRT.
-The estimated conditional is a much better approximation of the true feature distribution than the marginal permutation above, but is still insufficient to control FDR at the target level.
+The estimated conditional is a much better approximation of the true feature distribution than the marginal permutation above, but is still insufficient to control the empirical FDR at the target level.
 By contrast, the two right-most results show that the calibrated model better conserves FDR, with minimal impact on power compared to the uncalibrated model.
+Additional investigation of the effects of calibration are available in \cref{app:benchmarks_unknown}.